Here’s an article we found that may be helpful while traveling

 …enjoy

+yourself.
 A sense of humor and

 patience are equally important.